okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/mfaoob/use-flow.md

 Note the parameters that are passed:

-- `client_id` matches the client ID of the native application that you created in the [Set up your app](#set-up-your-app) section.
+- `client_id` matches the client ID of the application that you created in the [Set up your app](#set-up-your-app) section.
 You can find it at the top of your app's **General** tab.
 - `mfa_token` is a unique token used for identifying multifactor authentication flows to link the request to the original authentication flow.
-- `challenge_types_supported` is `http://auth0.com/oauth/grant-type/mfa-oob` which communicates to the authorization server which factors the client app supports.
+- `challenge_types_supported` is `http://auth0.com/oauth/grant-type/mfa-oob` and communicates to the authorization server the factors that the client app supports.
 If the access policy requires factors not included, an error is returned.
-Supported values: `http://auth0.com/oauth/grant-type/mfa-otp` and `http://auth0.com/oauth/grant-type/mfa-oob`.
+Supported values: `http://auth0.com/oauth/grant-type/mfa-otp` and `http://auth0.com/oauth/grant-type/mfa-oob`

 > **Note:** This field may seem redundant since the `/token` request should validate `grant_types_supported`.
 However, this field is included because some clients can't send  `grant_types_supported` in the request or the server can't validate `grant_types_supported` on the `/token` endpoint.